Anh4ckin3/pyRestrictedAdmin/README.md

 # pyRestrictedAdmin

 pyRestrictedAdmin is a Python tool to perform many actions on the **DisableRestrictedAdmin** registry key on a remote Windows machine with the impacket lib.
 Handling this registry key allows Pass-The-Hash (PTH) on RDP.
+Normally, modifying this registry value is done via PowerShell or cmd.exe.
+However, in some situations, a shell cannot be obtained on the machine.
+With this script, you can enable Restricted Admin remotely in an OPSEC-safe way.

 ## Articles and ressources :